Alaev/react-json-view/README.md

 ### npm test

-Launches the application test runner.
+Launches the application test runner Jest .
 Run with the `--watch` flag (`npm test -- --watch`) to run in interactive watch mode.